For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 You do not have to tell a prospective employer that you are pregnant when you are applying for a job.
 The fact that you are pregnant should not be taken into account when determining who gets the job.
 If it were taken into account and you were treated less favourably it would be viewed as discrimination.

-Call us on 0345 772 6100 for further advice if you think you have been discriminated against because of your pregnancy.
+Contact us for further advice if you think you have been discriminated against because of your pregnancy.

 All pregnant women are entitled to a reasonable amount of paid time off for antenatal care appointments (including parent-craft and relaxation classes) made on the advice of a registered medical practitioner, midwife or health visitor.
 This is regardless of how long you have worked for your employer.